wvengen/oauth2-demo/README.md

 authorization server and resource server roles.
 Client and resource are Java-servlet-based, the authorization server can be anything.

 *Please note that this is quite a work in progress.*

-*DOES NOT work currently without disabling the https requirement by patching ndg\_oauth\_server's source code.
-Sorry!*

 Scenario